Find answers to and guidance on our most frequently asked questions.

 What if the PhD student plans to publish a book after completing their doctoral research?

-There doesn’t seem to be any hard evidence that making a thesis open access negatively impacts your ability to publish books or journal articles based on the same research.
-Talk to your university to see about requesting an embargo if you think that would be needed.
+There doesn’t seem to be any hard evidence that making a thesis openly available negatively impacts your ability to publish books or journal articles based on the same research.
+Talk to your university to see about requesting an embargo if you think that’s needed.
 And if you have firm examples of the impact of open access theses on future publication opportunities, do let us know.

 How do I reference theses from EThOS?
 Are the theses citable using referencing software such as EndNote?